 Readers may (and should) be skeptical about my view in this article.
 Amazon has a commission program and content producers (i.e. me) make some extra cash by reviewing their products if people decide to buy them.
+That’s one reason why you see a hundred articles about all the Amazon device deals.
 Even if I try my best not to be biased, there’s an element of human nature that it isn’t easy to suppress.

 With that disclaimer aside, I genuinely like Amazon’s products and services.
 However, I think the Amazon Fire HD 10 is in another class of value and I wanted to explain why.